-Weekends at KMHD end on a perfect note when drummer and DJ Carlton Jackson brings The Message to you each Sunday night from 7-10 pm.
-It’s a powerful journey through the spiritual and thoughtful sounds of jazz, filtered through African-American consciousness.
-Here are a few personal revelations from behind the mic with Carlton
+Weekends at KMHD end on a perfect note when drummer and DJ Carlton Jackson brings The Message to you every Sunday night from 7-10 pm.
+It’s a powerful journey through the spiritual and thoughtful sounds of Jazz, filtered through African-American consciousness.
+Here are a few personal revelations from the man Behind the Mic.

 How did you first get into radio?

 My first experience of radio was at the mighty KBOO 90.7 Community Radio in Portland.
 It was 1983 and I had my own show called “Hot Lunch Special” for about four years and today I continue to substitute for others at KBOO.
 My mentors at KBOO (Rick Mitchell, Bob Dietsche, Evan Shlaes, Dan Flessas, Howard Cutler, Nick Gefroh and of course, George Page) paved the way for my current affairs on radio, because the programming I did was very Afro-centric with the straight-ahead jazz from the ‘60s on.
 The social consciousness was woven into the fabric of what I played back then, and that feel certainly informs my current affairs with The Message at KMHD.

 What would surprise people most about what you do in your personal life?